 Thank you, Madam President.

-Posted by Jim W. Dean, Managing Editor on April 18, 2017, With 3913 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on April 18, 2017, With 3928 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.